Online Sampling and Decision Making with Low Entropy: Our results and techniques

-{\bf Technical contributions.} We obtain Theorems \ref{Thm:double_reduction_final} and \ref{Thm:single_reduction_final} by the same dimension reduction and derandomization techniques designed for the $k$-secretary problem.
-To apply these techniques, we need to develop problem-specific parts for the $1$-secretary problem: probabilistic analysis, leading to combinatorialization, and an algorithm for computing conditional probabilities (see Algorithm \ref{algo:Cond_prob}).
-We present a new probabilistic analysis of the $1$-secretary problem in Theorem \ref{th:optimal_secr_existence}.
-Towards this aim we identify a useful parameterization of the problem, denoted $k \in \{2,3, \ldots,n\}$, which is interpreted as corresponding to $k$ largest adversarial values.
-We characterize precise probability of success of any wait-and-pick algorithm with time threshold $m$ by analyzing how the set of $k$ largest adversarial values is located with respect to the threshold $m$.
-This leads to Theorem \ref{th:optimal_secr_existence}.
-This analysis lets us combinatorialize the problem by defining $k$-tuples, which are ordered subsets of size $k$ of $[n]$.
-While all other parts of the derandomization are the same as for the $k$-secretary problem, the main derandomization algorithm is now Algorithm \ref{algo:Find_perm} (instead of Algorithm \ref{algo:Find_perm_2}), and the conditional probabilities Algorithm \ref{algo:Cond_prob} replaces Algorithm \ref{algo:Cond_prob_2}.
+{\bf Technical contributions.} We obtain Theorem \ref{thm:1_secretary_results} by the same techniques {\bf 1.}-{\bf 4.} used for the $k$-secretary problem.
+To apply these techniques, we develop problem-specific parts for the $1$-secretary problem: probabilistic analysis, leading to the definition of positive events and decomposition of positive events into atomic events.
+For the probabilistic analysis, which estimates the additive error of the success probability, we use a parameter $k \in \{2,3, \ldots,n\}$ similar to $k$-secretary, where $k$ corresponds to $k$ largest adversarial values.
+We characterize precise probability of success of any wait-and-pick algorithm with single checkpoint $m$ by analyzing how the set of $k$ largest adversarial values is located relative to $m$.
+The positive event means that this algorithm picks the largest adversarial value item, depending on how the items with other values are located relative to $m$.
+To model this event by atomic events, interestingly, unlike the $k$-secretary problem the injection $\sigma$ not only has to obey elements' order in different buckets, but also in the same bucket.
+The dimension reduction and lifting steps are similar to the $k$-secretary. }

-\ignore{ We achieve this result by combining the most natural probabilistic analysis with our refined algorithmic tools that allow for an efficient derandomization of our result.
-We believe that the entire set of tools allow for systematic approach for constructing low-entropy objects in many other areas.